EXJUSTICE/Investr/README.md

-App designed to allow for users to enter, track, and graph their portfolio's performance in the stock market.
+Android application designed to allow for portfolio Management.
+ALlows users to enter, track, and graph their portfolio's performance in the stock market.
+Multiple technical indicators are including, including SMA, MACD, RSI, and Boillingers.